sbhayes15/executive-wiki/events/minerlan.rst

   helpers that they are helping and confirm their time.
 + **Photograph Winners w/ Prizes** - Each tournament will end at different times.
 Get a picture of each winner with their chosen prize.
++ **Switches** - The switches will be dropped off in reserved rooms by IT.
+   You will need to set up the switches in the reserved rooms.

 Agenda
 ------
-+ **3:00 pm** - The switches will be dropped off in reserved rooms
-+ **4:00 pm** - Help IT set up the switches in the reserved rooms.
-Bring all of the :ref:`events-minerlan-equipment` to the main room/atrium.
++ **4:00 pm** - Bring all of the :ref:`events-minerlan-equipment` to
+  the main room/atrium.
 + **5:00 pm** - If you require a fridge, you'll want to get it to the atrium/reserved room and plug it in.
 Go procure your bowls, gloves, spoons, etc. Set up the ACM/check in table.
++ **5:30 pm** - Be sure the main game room is set up before people get there
 + **5:45 pm** - Appoint someone to collect photo release forms and give them tickets for the door prize when they enter.
 Clearly mark this table and make sure everyone signs in.
 Hang the Tournament schedule on each